kudzimusar/stolen-app-lovable/docs/implementation/IMPLEMENTATION_SUMMARY.md

-# PayPass Project Rules Implementation Summary ✅
+# STOLEN Platform Implementation Summary ✅

 ## 🎯 Implementation Complete

 I have successfully created and implemented the comprehensive project rules document as requested.
-This implementation provides a complete foundation for the PayPass platform development with all key sections covered according to the detailed specifications.
+This implementation provides a complete foundation for the STOLEN platform development with all key sections covered according to the detailed specifications.

 ## 📁 Created Documents Structure